 by Maggie Ervin

-But these days, when we talk about the military industrial complex, it’s not only war we’re talking about.
+But these days, when we talk about the military industrial complex, it’s not only war we’re discussing.
 It’s our border as well.
 And much like generously funding the Defense Department has both bipartisan support and barely enjoys debate, such is the “securing” of our borders.
 Few legislators bother calling it into question.
 Even Obama’s executive order around immigration – still stymied by an injunction – uses the rhetoric of security to justify sending more forces to the border.
 US Customs and Border Protection is already by far the US’s largest enforcement agency with over 60,000 employees.

 Just like in the business sector, the government sector has also turned to outsourcing.
 Perhaps it was predictable, that 21 years into NAFTA and with almost certain passage of the TPP (policies which also enjoy bipartisan support), that the globalized economy would not only touch markets, but also the US’s security apparatus.
 (Framing the militarization of the border as a security issue is questionable, of course.
 The fact that the great majority of undocumented immigrants cite lack of economic opportunities and/or violence in their home countries as the reason for migrating discredits that claim.)